nationalarchives/dr2-terraform-environments/README.md

 ## Deployment

-To start a deployment, run the [DP Terraform Environments Deploy job in GitHub actions][github-actions-job] by clicking 'Run Workflow' and selecting the environment you want to deploy to.
+To start a deployment, run the [DR2 Terraform Environments Deploy job in GitHub actions][github-actions-job] by clicking 'Run Workflow' and selecting the environment you want to deploy to.
 All changes must be deployed first to integration, then staging, then production.

 The deployment will pause when Terraform has determined which changes need to be applied.
 Review the Terraform plan output by clicking the link provided in the Slack notification.
 This will be a link to Cloudwatch in the management account so you will need to be logged in to the management AWS account to use this.